 The Virginia Retirement System (VRS) administers retirement plans, life insurance plans, and related services for its active members.
 Eligible members include full-time salaried, permanent employees of the Commonwealth of Virginia, participating local cities, towns, political subdivisions, and all Virginia school boards.
 Henrico County participates in the Virginia Retirement System and pays the employer contribution of an eligible employee’s salary.
-Effective July 1, 2012, as required by the Virginia General Assembly, eligible employees will contribute 5% of their salary to their member accounts and receive an offsetting 5% salary increase.
-For more information, see the FAQs for 5% Salary Increase & 5% Employee Contribution under “Links & Resources” below.
+Effective July 1, 2012, as required by the Virginia General Assembly, eligible employees will contribute 5% of their salary to their member accounts.
+Also effective July 1, 2012, salaries of eligible employees were increased 5% to offset the required employee VRS contribution.
 VRS members are “vested” when they have five years of VRS service credit.

-- Plan 1: Members with service credit before July 1, 2010, are eligible to retire with unreduced benefits at age 65, with at least five years of service, or at age 50 with at least 30 years of service.
+- Plan 1: Members with service credit before July 1, 2010, and vested as of January 1, 2013, are eligible to retire with unreduced benefits at age 65, with at least five years of service, or at age 50 with at least 30 years of service.
 An employee’s highest consecutive 36 months of creditable compensation is used as the average final compensation.

 - Plan 2: Members hired or rehired on or after July 1, 2010, with no pre-July 1 service credit are eligible to retire with an unreduced benefit at their normal social security retirement age with at least five years of service credit or when age and service equal 90.
 An employee’s highest consecutive 60 months of creditable compensation is used as the average final compensation.

-Disability Retirement—You may apply for disability retirement if you become unable to perform your job because of a physical or mental disability and the disability is most likely to be permanent.
-For more information, see the Applying for Disability Retirement Booklet.
+For Plan 1 and Plan 2, service retirement is a defined benefit based on a member’s average final compensation, years of service, and age at retirement.
+VRS Plan 1 and Plan 2 members may apply for disability retirement benefits if they become unable to perform their job because of a physical or mental disability and the disability is most likely to be permanent.

 Thinking about retiring from Henrico County?
 You can visit the Benefits Division’s Retirement Web page to learn about VRS benefits, retiree health and dental coverage, and other tools to help you plan for retirement.